ElamC/spot-app/README.md

 ## Contributing

-Thank you for thinking of contributing to this project.
 Contributions are always welcome!

 Feel free to take on any issue that's currently open and resolve any that you would enjoy working on, even if it happens to be low priority.